Kinetic Mining in Context: Few-Shot Action Synthesis via Text-to-Motion Distillation: Experiments

-KineMIC also exhibits an emergent compositional behavior when guided by a text prompt that differs from its action-conditioning class.
-When conditioned on \textit{'stretch on self'} action id but prompted with the text \textit{'a person is jumping'}, for example, the model generates a plausible animation of a figure \textit{'jumping while stretching its arms overhead'} (Fig.~\ref{fig:composition}).
-We observe this property to be most successful when the two controls are not kinematically conflicting: combining an upper-body dominant action (\textit{'stretch on self'}) with a lower-body one (\textit{'jumping'}) produces coherent motions, whereas combining two lower-body dominant actions (\textit{'running on spot'} and \textit{'jumping'}) often leads to unstable results.
-This compositional ability likely emerges from the synergy between our dual-conditioning scheme (Fig.~\ref{fig:KineMIC-inputs}) and LoRA, which together help preserve both the fine-tuned action behavior and the general capabilities of the pre-trained model, in line with observations from~\cite{sawdayee2025dancelikechickenlowrank}.
-Although this behavior is not fully robust and a detailed analysis is beyond the scope of this work, it points to a promising avenue for future exploration.
+KineMIC exhibits emergent compositional behavior when guided by text prompts differing from the action-conditioning class.
+For instance, conditioning on the \textit{'stretch on self'} action ID while prompting with \textit{'a person is jumping'} generates a figure \textit{'jumping while stretching arms overhead'} (Fig.~\ref{fig:composition}).
+This property is most effective when controls are kinematically non-conflicting (e.g., combining upper-body dominant actions with lower-body ones), whereas conflicting lower-body prompts can lead to instability.
+This ability emerges from a synergy between our dual-conditioning scheme (Fig.~\ref{fig:KineMIC-inputs}) and LoRA, which preserves pre-training capabilities during fine-tuning~\cite{sawdayee2025dancelikechickenlowrank}.